MRabieiGh/mrabieigh.github.io/_pages/about.md

 Took machine learning courses
 interested in system neuroscience

 Projects related to Computational Neuroscience
 ======
 1. Comparison of cateorical representation dynamics within inferior-temporal and pre-frontal cortex
+   1. Using single unit data gathered from non-human primates
+   2. Using electroencephalographic recordings from humans
-2. Quantification of local field's information of spatial cues in macaque's frontal eye field
+2. Quantification of local field's information of spatial cues in macaque's frontal eye field in different cognitive states
 3. Effects of L-Arginine and L-Name on spectral features of prefrontal cortex in Streptozotocin-induced models of alzheimer
-4. Altertion of neural connectivity on Alzheimer model in rats
+4. Altertion of neural connectivity in Alzheimer model of rodents
+5. Categorical representation dynamics of human brain, a SEEG study

 Other Projects
 ------